slsa-framework/oss-na24-slsa-workshop/README.md

 ## Installation

-Get ready with everyting installed prior to joinging the workshop, by following the [installation instructions](./INSTALLATION.md).
+If you have some time to spare, [install the necessary software](./INSTALLATION.md) prior to joinging the workshop.

 ## Schedule